Q. Where will Southern Red Sands’ frac sand operation be located?

 Q: How many jobs will Southern Red Sands create?

 Southern Red Sands claims that their operation will create 40 jobs, which is more than the average number jobs in sand mine operations in Wisconsin, the state with the most frac sand mining jobs.
-According to data by the Bureau of Labor Statistics, industrial sand mining businesses had on average 31.7 employees on their payroll in 2017.
+According to data by the Bureau of Labor Statistics, the average frac sand mine in WI employed 35 people in 2018.

 Frac sand mining and processing is highly cyclical with the demand for frac sand soaring when oil and gas prices go up, and demand crashing as prices fall.
 For example, in Chippewa County Wisconsin – ground zero of frac sand mining – two-thirds of all jobs sand mining industry were lost between 2015 and 2018 according to the Bureau of Labor Statistics.